Lawn: The chemical boom

 After World War II, a surplus of synthetic nitrogen in the United States led to chemical firms such as DuPont seeking to expand the market for fertilizers.
 The suburban lawn offered an opportunity to market fertilizers, previously only used by farmers, to homeowners.
 In 1955, DuPont released Uramite, a slow-release nitrogen fertilizer specifically marketed for lawns.
 The trend continued throughout the 1960s, with chemical firms such as DuPont and Monsanto utilizing television advertising and other forms of advertisement to market pesticides, fertilizers, and herbicides.
 The environmental impacts of this widespread chemical use were noticed as early as the 1960s, but suburban lawns as a source of pollution were largely ignored.

 Organic lawns

 Due to the harmful effects of excessive pesticide use, fertilizer use, climate change and pollution, a movement developed in the late 20th century to require organic lawn management.
 By the first decade of the 21st century, American homeowners were using ten times more pesticides per acre than farmers, poisoning an estimated 60 to 70 million birds yearly.
 Lawn mowers are a significant contributor to pollution released into Earth's atmosphere, with a riding lawn mower producing the same amount of pollution in one hour of use as 34 cars.

-In recent years, some municipalities have banned synthetic pesticides and fertilizers and required organic land care techniques be used.
+For example, in 2021 the New York City Council approved legislation prohibiting the use of most synthetic pesticides on city-owned property.
+Similar restrictions have been adopted by other municipalities, reflecting a broader movement toward organic land care practices informed by an increased focus on Lawn metabolism and soil–plant biological processes.
 There are many locations with organic lawns that require organic landscaping.